-Forums backlinks are fairly straightforward but depending on the forum and their rules, it may take a little more time to add URLs there.
+Forums backlinks are fairly straightforward but depending on the forum and its rules, it may take a little more time to add URLs there.

 When posting in forums, try to create helpful content with your link.
 In this way, you’ll get appreciated by people and there are more chances, they will click on your site’s link.

 If your competitor got a backlink within a content, it means the competitor published a guest post on the site like this one:

 Many blogs also give authors a free backlink in the author bio section.
 They are high-quality backlinks that increase the blog’s authority and traffic as well.
 If you want to build that type of backlink, you need to submit a guest post of your own.
 (If you want to find high-quality guest posting sites, just follow this article).